Unit 4 + 2: Early days

 In 1962, Brian Parker, then the guitar player and songwriter with the Hunters, decided to form his own vocal harmony group.
 He asked his friend David 'Buster' Meikle to join him.
 They asked singer Tommy Moeller and Peter Moules, who were at school together, to join their group, which they called Unit 4, reportedly inspired by "Unit 4," the fourth and final segment of the BBC Radio show Pick of the Pops, which featured the Top 10.

 Unit 4 was later joined by Russ Ballard on guitar and Robert 'Bob' Henrit on drums (forming the + 2) for a six-piece, four-part vocal harmony group.
 Moeller was lead singer and front man from the first show as the Unit 4 vocal group to the last show as Unit 4 + 2 as vocal group with instruments.
 Owing to ill health and a dislike of performing live, Brian Parker left the band but remained involved as co-songwriter with Tommy Moeller for all of the band's original recordings.
 His place at live performances was taken by Howard 'Lem' Lubin.
 Around 1967 when they recorded their second album, Rodney Garwood replaced Peter Moules (who had taken up bass when the band changed from a vocal group to a pop band) on bass and Hugh Halliday replaced Bob Henrit.

 As Unit 4 + 2, they issued their debut single on Decca Records titled "The Green Fields" (featuring the only performance with the band of banjo player Nigel Snook), which reached number 48 in the UK in 1964.
 Their second single release, "Sorrow and Pain", was less successful.

 Brian Parker co-wrote "Sea of Faces" with Kim Fowley for Unit 4 + 2 when he was living in England with P.J.
 Proby.
 The group recorded the song but it never saw a release.
 Another group, The Ways and Means who were managed by Ron Fairway recorded it and it was released on Pye.
-It became a minor hit for the band, charting on the Radio City and Radio Caroline chart charts in early 1967.
+It became a minor hit for the band, charting on the Radio City and Radio Caroline charts in early 1967.